Dan Castner - First Days in the Outdoor Industry

 Dan: Yea.
 She wrote to me back and said, “come on by”.

 So said I ok I want to have my own retail store.
 I want to put together packs.
 I want to make the product so that when I have my store I can talk about it.
 And then the idea was also to get some outdoor experience cause in Ohio we just had forest.
 And so I applied for Outward Bound and was accepted in Colorado on the Continental Divide in February.
 I did the advanced.
 In the advanced you had to know how to ski.
 I said I knew how to ski.
-And but I didn't.
+But I didn't.
 Thank God, cross-country skiing is very easy to pick up.

 Henry Gruchacz: In Ohio there’s no ski...